February 4, 2022 | Category: News and Updates

 Do I have to agree with all of the NSN’s values in order to be a member?

 No. Members may join who do not entirely agree with every statement or who are still learning about the issues in our statement, as long as they are largely aligned and understand that the NSN’s policy, advocacy, and educational work will be done in alignment with our values statement.
 If, however, someone finds any of our policies problematic, offensive, or harmful, they should not be a member.
 We will incorporate a review of values alignment into future interviews with potential members and renewal processes with existing members.

 What was the values-clarification process?

 In December, the SLPM convened a team of 8 experts in a variety of fields, to include human trafficking, social work, public health, anti-racism organizing, and harm reduction.
 All of these experts have lived experience of trafficking.
 Some of them are past or current survivor leaders in the movement, and some have been involved in the NSN in some form in the past.
 Some have not engaged in survivor leadership in the anti-trafficking movement for differing reasons.
 Our SLPM and Associate Director of Survivor Advocacy, along with our eight contractors, formed our Restructure Team.
-These survivors spent January reviewing our values document, revising, expanding, and clarifying the values that they felt would guide an anti-trafficking survivor movement that focused on those most vulnerable to interpersonal and state harm and oppression.
+These survivors spent January reviewing our existing values document (brilliantly drafted by prior NSN staff), revising, expanding, and clarifying the values that they felt would guide an anti-trafficking survivor movement that focused on those most vulnerable to interpersonal and state harm and oppression.
 The values statement is now finalized by the team, with an intention of revisiting them annually to ensure continued dialogue and clarity.